HuyenThiThu-Pham/SQL--Data-Warehouse-Project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+It highlights industry best practices in data engineering and analytics.
+It covers the full lifecycle — from ingesting raw data to delivering actionable business insights.
 ---

+## 🏢 Business Context

+A mid-size retail company needs to integrate data from its **ERP (sales and inventory) and CRM (customer interactions)** systems to enable unified, data-driven decision-making.

+The business goals are:

+- **Single Source** of Truth for sales, customer, and product performance data.

+- **Improved Sales Insights** to identify high-value customers and top-performing products.

+- **Data Quality Assurance** to ensure clean, standardized, and analytics-ready data.

+This project simulates such an environment, ingesting ERP and CRM datasets in **CSV format** and transforming them into a **star schema** for analytics and reporting.

+---
-## 🏗️ Data Architecture
+## 🏗️ Data Architecture & Diagrams
+### Data Architecture Diagrams

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:
 ![Data Architecture](docs/Data_architecture.drawio(1).png)